Light Emission and Conductance Fluctuations in Electrically Driven and Plasmonically Enhanced Molecular Junctions: Native ligands vs. BPDT

 \subsection{Current-Voltage characteristics}

 The current-voltage characteristics of several devices with BPDT and citrate spacer are shown in Fig.~\ref{figSI:devices-IV}

-A qualitative observation is that PMJs with BPDT spacer are found to feature more pronounced fluctuations in conductance than citrate spacers.
-However to clearly distinguish the two kinds of PMJs through their I-V curves, we believe that cryogenic, molecular specific characterisation like inelastic tunneling spectroscopy \cite{jaklevic_molecular_1966} is required.
+A qualitative observation is that PMJs with BPDT spacers are found to feature more pronounced fluctuations in conductance than citrate spacers.
+However, to clearly distinguish the two kinds of PMJs through their I-V curves, we believe that cryogenic, molecular-specific characterization like inelastic tunneling spectroscopy \cite{jaklevic_molecular_1966} is required.